CloudEngineHub/genesis_ros/README.md

 ## 📝 Known Issues & Limitations

 -   **Genesis Version**: Genesis is under active development.
 Using the latest version from their `main` branch will likely cause issues.
-Sticking to a tagged release like `v0.3.1` is recommended.
+Sticking to a tagged release like `v0.3.4` is recommended. but any version after `v0.3.4` should be mostly compatable
 -   **Parallel Environments**: Support for parallelized simulation environments is not yet implemented but may be added in the future.
 -   **Sensor Models**: Currently, no advanced sensor noise or distortion models are included.
 This is planned for a future release.
--   **3D Lidar Approximation**: The 3D Lidar is not a true ray-based Lidar.
-It is a resource-intensive approximation created by stitching together data from 16 radially-arranged cameras.
+-   **topic_based_ros2_control**: This external package used in gs_ros is set to be deprecated shortly, modifying the ros2_control tag in the gs_ros2_control_demos is advised.
+The suggested alternative of [topic_based_ros2_control](https://github.com/PickNikRobotics/topic_based_ros2_control) is [topic_based_hardware_interfaces](https://github.com/ros-controls/topic_based_hardware_interfaces). gs_ros will be migrated to use the suggested alternative in a future release

 ---